 Even the Daleks could not understand “who” he was in one episode 😉 Good for them!

 Stop Thinking of Yourself!

-Of all the teachings of the Buddha, he attempted to steer clear of talking about “nonself” as much as possible (even staying completely quiet when he was asked questions in one story).
+Of all the teachings of the Buddha, he attempted to avoid talking about “nonself” as much as possible (even staying completely quiet when he was asked questions in one story).
 Why?
-While he did teach about nonself, he also did not want his monks speculating about self because then they would get all caught up in it, and lose focus.
+While he did teach about nonself, he also did not want his monks speculating about self because then they would get all caught up in it and lose focus.